-There are many reasons housecats might chew on houseplants.
+There are many reasons housecats and other pets might chew on houseplants.

 Chewing on and swallowing vegetation can help cats rid themselves of hairballs.

 Indoor plants may be fun to play with and some plants may just be tasty.

 This is why many “cat-slaves” provide their little ones with small trays of sprouted grass to enjoy.

 It’s also a good idea to make cat-friendly choices in houseplants and keep those plants out of the reach of kitties.

 Here are 30 top choices in cat-friendly houseplants: